GazalShrivastava/SQL_music_store_data_analysis_project/README.md

 #### This data analysis project aims to gain actionable insights into sales performance, customer purchase behavior, and preferences to identify opportunities for tailoring marketing strategies, business events, revenue growth, and business expansion.

-#### This SQL project was built using the PostgreSQL database and the pgAdmin 4 tool.
+#### This SQL project was built using the PostgreSQL database and the tool used is pgAdmin 4.